 Auto mechanics are needed throughout the nation in this large occupation.
-Annual openings are considered very high, and the ten-year growth estimate is much faster than average according to the Idaho Career Information System (CIS 2016).
-Many master mechanics are paid between $70,000 - $100,000 per year, while in comparison, the median wage in the Boise area is $38,130.
-Most beginning mechanics, having formal training and being certified increases your chances of being hired.
-For students who earn the Automotive Service Excellence (ASE) Certification, a nationally recognized industry certification, once hired, over the course of just a few months, move on to journey-level status.
-For those who learn these skills on -the -job, it takes anywhere between two and five years.
+Annual openings are considered very high, and the ten-year growth estimate is much faster than average.
+Many master mechanics are paid between $70,000 - $100,000 per year.
+Beginning mechanics, having formal training and being certified increases your chances of being hired.
+Students who earn the Automotive Service Excellence (ASE), a nationally recognized industry certification, can advance to journey-level status within a few months of being hired.
+Individuals who learn these skills while on -the -job, can take anywhere between two and five years to achieve this status.
 Experienced mechanics, with strong leadership abilities, often move up into management and those with good people skills may become services estimators.